elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 <h3 id="modify-artifacts">1.
 Obtain artifacts</h3>

-Host Risk Score functionality is space aware for privacy.
+The Host Risk Score functionality is space aware for privacy.
 Downloaded artifacts must be modified with the desired space before they can be used.

  - Download the latest release [bundle](https://github.com/elastic/detection-rules/releases) with the tag `ML-HostRiskScore-YYYMMDD-N`.
  - Unzip the contents of `ML-HostRiskScore-YYYMMDD-N.zip`.